PS-003R32/My-Scripts/README.md

 # My-Scripts
-All my scripts that i use
+All the scripts that i find useful and might help you.
+This repo has bash and python scripts.